purescript/purescript-bifunctors/docs/Module.md

 lmap :: forall f a b c.
 (Bifunctor f) => (a -> b) -> f a c -> f b c
 ```

+Map a function over the first type argument of a `Bifunctor`.

 #### `rmap`